Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare: Gamma-Ray Emission from Radioactive -process Ejecta

 Shown for comparison are the peak timescale and time-averaged power-law decay $\propto t^{-\delta}$, $\delta = 1.2 \pm 0.1$ found by our analysis of the decay phase of the SPI-ACS light-curve (Appendix \ref{sec:app}).
 The top panel of Fig.~\ref{fig:lightcurve} shows the cumulative gamma-ray fluence, in comparison to the total $\approx 9\times 10^{-4}$ erg cm$^{-2}$ that we estimate for the SGR 1806-20 delayed emission component out to $12\,\rm ks$ (Appendix \ref{sec:app}).
 The presented model therefore aptly explains all the basic features of the SGR 1806-20 delayed MeV emission component.

 Figure \ref{fig:params} (Appendix~\ref{app:param}) shows how the predicted light curve changes if we vary the ejecta mass, velocity dependent mass distribution $\beta$, characteristic velocity $\bar{v}$, or assumed electron fraction about the fiducial model assumptions.
 As expected from the analytic estimates above (Eqs.~~\eqref{eq:tthin}, \eqref{eq:Fgamma}), a larger ejecta mass increases the overall peak timescale and gamma-ray fluence, while a larger velocity decreases the peak timescale but only increases the fluence moderately.
-A higher $Y_e$ produces a lower mass fraction of $r$-process elements, decreasing the radioactive heating efficiency somewhat, and slightly reducing the emitted fluence.
-These dependencies illustrate the main degeneracies that exist in fitting the observed signal and instill confidence in our finding that $\approx 10^{-6}M_{\odot}$ of $r$-process production occurred from SGR 1806-20 within a factor of a few.
+A larger $Y_e$ produces a lower mass fraction of $r$-process elements, decreasing the radioactive heating efficiency somewhat, and slightly reducing the emitted fluence.
+These dependencies illustrate the main degeneracies that exist in fitting the observed signal and instill confidence in our finding that $\sim 10^{-6}M_{\odot}$ of $r$-process production occurred from the SGR 1806-20 giant flare.